WPMedia/feed-components/documentation/blocks.json.md

 - org: The name of the npm repository, is should always be "@wpmedia"
 - useLocal: true or false.
 If you have a local repo of blocks you can set this to true while doing local development.
 But generally this is not the recommended client workflow.
 - blocks: An array of npm packages that will be loaded by the arc-fusion/cli at run time
 - values: global configuration variables.
 The values set in default will be used by all websites.
-Any values set it a website specific section will override any default settings.
+Any values set in a website specific section will override that default settings.

 ## site configs

 Inside the values key are the site properties.
 Default values have been provided that should be replaced with your specific site values.
 They are broken out into two groups; default and sites.
 The default values will be used unless that value is also set in a website section.
 You should have a section for each of your websites.
 The website key must match the website `_id` used in Site Service.
 For example if all of your websites use English except one, in default you can set `feedLanguage: "en"`.
-Then in the one website that uses Spanish you can set `feedLangauge: "es"`.
+Then in the one website that uses Spanish you can set `feedLanguage: "es"`.
 No other website would need to have feedLanguage set.

 - feedDomainURL - The fully qualified url for the site.
 It must not end in a slash.
 - resizerURL - The fully qualified url for the sites resizer.
 It must not end in a slash.
-Typically this is the same as the feedDomainURL with a /resizer.
+Typically this is the same as the feedDomainURL with "/resizer" at the end.
 - feedTitle - The name of your website.
 This will be used as the title in RSS feeds
 - feedLanguage - The ISO-3166 two letter country code.
 - feedDefaultQuery - Optional, this overrides the default query used in feeds-source-content-api-block which is stories with last_updated_date from the last 2 days.
 The feedDefaultQuery value must be a valid json array in the format: